Reduced Hubble Tension in Dark Radiation Models after DESI 2024: Introduction

 While the $\Delta N_\text{eff}$ parameterization effectively captures a vast landscape of particle physics scenarios, the specific microphysical origin of DR can lead to different imprints on cosmological observables.
-Perhaps the simplest model dependence arises between the case where DR is free streaming (some well motivated examples are: the QCD axion with a small mass~\cite{Turner:1986tb, Kolb:1990vq, Berezhiani:1992rk, Chang:1993gm, Masso:2002np, Ferreira:2020bpb, Notari:2022ffe, DEramo:2018vss, Ferreira:2018vjj} and relic gravitational waves, see also~\cite{Baumann:2016wac} for other candidates), and the possibility that it behaves as a perfect fluid with equation of state parameter $w=1/3$ (see e.g. the discussion in~\cite{Baumann:2015rya}).
-This latter case applies to a self-interacting gas of relativistic particles (as can arise e.g. in dark sector models with gauge interactions~\cite{Chacko:2015noa, Buen-Abad:2015ova, Chacko:2016kgg}), see~\cite{Cyr-Racine:2015ihg,Lesgourgues:2015wza, Brust:2017nmv, Buen-Abad:2017gxg,Archidiacono:2019wdp, Blinov:2020hmc} for investigations with previous data, and to scalar fields that start oscillating in quartic potentials well before recombination.
-A different simple scenario that is captured by $\Delta N_\text{eff}$ is one where the abundance of neutrinos differs from the prediction of the SM, as can be the case if neutrinos or photons are slightly reheated by a dark sector after their decoupling (i.e. at temperatures below MeV).
+Perhaps the simplest model dependence arises between the case where DR is free streaming (some well motivated examples are: the QCD axion with a small mass~\cite{Turner:1986tb, Kolb:1990vq, Berezhiani:1992rk, Chang:1993gm, Masso:2002np, Ferreira:2020bpb, Notari:2022ffe, DEramo:2018vss, Ferreira:2018vjj}, relic gravitational waves, {sterile neutrinos, see e.g.~\cite{Archidiacono:2022ich},} see also~\cite{Baumann:2016wac} for other candidates), and the possibility that it behaves as a perfect fluid with equation of state parameter $w=1/3$ (see e.g. the discussion in~\cite{Baumann:2015rya}).
+This latter case applies to a self-interacting gas of relativistic particles (as can arise e.g. in dark sector models with gauge interactions~\cite{Chacko:2015noa, Buen-Abad:2015ova, Chacko:2016kgg, Nakagawa:2022knn}), see~\cite{Cyr-Racine:2015ihg,Lesgourgues:2015wza, Brust:2017nmv, Buen-Abad:2017gxg,Archidiacono:2019wdp, Blinov:2020hmc, Brinckmann:2022ajr} for investigations with previous data, and to scalar fields that start oscillating in quartic potentials well before recombination.

 The first aim of this work is thus to provide the state-of-the-art constraints on such simplest DR scenarios, also accounting for data from additional cosmological observations, such as measurements of the Hubble diagram from supernovae~\cite{Scolnic:2021amr} and of primordial element abundances.
 These can then be used by particle physicists to determine bounds on microphysical models.